CaseyClarke/Obsidian-Files/CMPUT 272/MATH 227 - Assignment 1 - Equivalence relations etc.md

 	(iv)

-	Any element's has an inverse by definition
+	Any element has an inverse by definition